RichardEssery/FSM2/README.md

 Measurement heights have to be above the canopy height.

 Meteorological driving data are read from the text file named in namelist `&drive`.
-A driving data file has 12 columns containing the variables listed in the table below.
+For simulations at a point or for a set of nearby points with common meteorology, FSM2 uses the same driving data format as FSM1 with 12 columns containing the variables listed in the table below.
 Each row of the file corresponds with a timestep.
-Driving data for the Col de Porte example are given in file `data/met_CdP_0506.txt`.
+Driving data for the Sodankylä examples are given in file `data/met_Sod_1314.txt`.

 | Variable | Units  | Description       |
 |----------|--------|-------------------|